dhruv410/The-Mandalorian-Game/README.md

  `w` to activate jetpack and move up
  `a` to activate jetpack and move back
  `d` to activate jetpack and move front
- `j` to fire bullets
+ `e` to fire bullets
- `" "` or `space` to fire bullets that kill enemies or destroys flame arcs
+ `" "` or `space` to activate shield
+ `f` to activate speed boost

 ###### Rules:
 - When no key is pressed the rider will fall under to\he influence of gravity
 - When sheild is activated, if the rider collides with an arc, shild will be decativated
 - Sheild would run for 10 seconds and after that if won't be usable till next 60 seconds

-##### Enemies:
-Enemies would not harm you but killing them with your bullets wll increase your score.

-##### Power Up:
+##### Fire Beams:
-It is a `Green rectangle` like collectable in game that will increase the game speed.
+Contact with fire beams will decrease your lives and you'll lose if you have none left.
+They are red in color.
+You can shoot them with bullets to remove them and increase your score.

 ##### Magnets:
 They attract the rider towards their center if near their range.
+They are yellow in color

 ##### Dragon:
 When you have dodged all the obstacles safely, you will encounter the Dragon.